nsengupta/elevator-ratatui/README.md

 ![At the start](first-screen.png)

 At this point in time, the floors are seen at the right-most block ( with title 'Floors+Carriage' ) but no carriage is seen.
-By pressing on the green box at the bottom row ( with prompt 'Press here to start' ), you can bring the carriage in operation.
+By pressing on the green box at the bottom row ( with prompt 'Press here to start' ), the operator can bring the carriage in operation.

 ![carriage is seen](second-screen.png)

 The carriage can be seen at the right most corner, a green box, just beside the floors.

-Clicking on any floor, will force the carriage to move to that floor, wait for a moment (simulating the action of opening the door, letting the passengers alight and embarking, and then closing the door).
+Clicking on any floor, will force the carriage to move to that floor, to wait for a moment (simulating the action of opening the door, letting the passengers alight and embarking), and then to close the door.

 The elevator service is stopped, at any point in time, by pressing the red box at the bottom row.